joshuamcginnis/quickbase-jquery/README.md

 But why?
 Doesn't QuickBase already have an official client?
 ----------
 The official QuickBaseClient.js, as of today, was last updated in 10/3/2013.
-In addition to not being actively maintained, the library was built using current javascript best-practices.
+In addition to not being actively maintained, the library wasn't built using current javascript best-practices.

 One fundamental issue that this project hopes to solve is that this plugin provides callbacks for all QuickBase API methods, providing developers with a fully asynchronous interface.
 With the current client, this is not supported and as a result, many QuickBase applications must set setTimeout or else the page can 'block' the user from performing specific actions while the API call returns.